 - Finger- or voiceprints and other biometric data

-- Photographic images (not limited to those revealing individuals’ faces)
+- Photographic images (not limited to those revealing an individual’s face)

-- Any other data that could be used to identify a unique individual
+- Any additional data that could be used to identify a unique individual

-- CMMC – One of the more recent frameworks, the Cybersecurity Maturity Model Certification, will be mandatory for organizations seeking contracts with the US Department of Defense (DoD) by 2026.
-It stipulates the standard for protecting federal contract information (FCI) and controlled unclassified information (CUI) that could significantly damage national security if accessed by unauthorized personnel.
+- CMMC — The Cybersecurity Maturity Model Certification will be mandatory for organizations seeking contracts with the US Department of Defense (DoD) by 2026.
+It specifies the standard for protecting federal contract information (FCI) and controlled unclassified information (CUI) that could significantly damage national security if accessed by unauthorized personnel.

-- GDPR – The EU’s General Data Protection Regulation enumerates and standardizes the data privacy rights held by citizens of European member states.
+- GDPR – The EU’s General Data Protection Regulation (GDPR) outlines and standardizes the data privacy rights held by EU citizens.
 Crucially, the GDPR is applicable regardless of where pertinent data is stored or the location of the possessing organization.
-All that matters is whether the “data subject” is a resident of a nation within the European Union or European Economic Area (EEA).
+All that matters is whether the “data subject” is a resident of a nation within the European Union or the European Economic Area (EEA).

 - CCPA – Like the GDPR, the California Consumer Privacy Act (CCPA) oversees the privacy and security of California citizens’ personal information obtained by commercial entities.
 Similar state-level consumer protections have been enacted in Colorado, Connecticut, Utah, and Virginia.
-What is PII data?
-Visit our blog for more.
+Read more about PII data here.

-The frameworks presented here only cover some compliance obligations your organization may be subjected to on top of local, state, and federal laws.
+These frameworks cover only some compliance obligations your organization may be subject to on top of local, state, and federal laws.
 Others include those for financial record keeping outlined in the Sarbanes-Oxley Act (SOX) and data security practices assessed during any of the various SOC certifications overseen by the American Institute of Certified Public Accountants (AICPA).

-Thorough research and legal consultation may be necessary to determine all your obligations.
-However, data classification greatly assists those ongoing efforts once you know what standards must be adhered to.
+Thorough research and legal consultation may be necessary to determine all compliance obligations.
+However, data classification greatly assists ongoing efforts once you know to which standards you must adhere.

 Data Classification Best Practices